thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 All three purposes are important, though point one - make every part of the process visible - is especially paramount.
 It calls to maintain only one, single Deployment Pipeline per binary artefact.

 With the rise of [GitOps](https://www.gitops.tech/), we now see implementations consisting of two pipelines.
-The so-called "CI-pipeline", usually including only one single stage, the [Commit Build](#commit-build), which produces the binary artefact.
+The so-called "CI-pipeline", usually including only one single stage, the [*Commit Build*](#commit-build), which produces the binary artefact.
 The "deploy pipeline" implemented using a different tool that promotes and deploys the binary artefact in the subsequent environments.
 This antipattern infringes on the visibility purpose.
 Identifying which commit landed in which environment takes effort.
 [Measuring Continuous Delivery](https://leanpub.com/measuringcontinuousdelivery) becomes difficult.
 Automating the execution of the Automated Acceptance Tests might be tricky and certainly not straightforward, which generates complexity.
 Lastly, it enlarges the technology landscape and thus the cognitive load for the team.
 To summarise, with GitOps, it is decidedly challenging to attain Continuous Delivery.

 The Deployment Pipeline is the logical extension of [*Continuous Integration*](#continuous-integration), where every commit creates a potential Release Candidate, following the [*Build Only Once*](#build-only-once) practice, after which the Release Candidate is promoted from stage to stage to, at last, arrive in production.